justynaciesla/book-store-frontend/README.md

 ### Running the app
 You are ready now to run this app, to do so please:
 1. clone this repo locally,
-2. in the project directory run `npm start` to run the app in the development mode.
+2. in the project directory run `npm install`
+2. run `npm start` to run the app in the development mode.
 3. open http://localhost:3001 to view it in the browser.

 The page will reload if you make edits.